-Fintepla (formerly ZX008) is a treatment for Dravet syndrome, also known as severe myoclonic epilepsy of infancy.
-Developed by Zogenix, the oral medication is a low-dose solution of fenfluramine hydrochloride.
-Patients take the medication with other anti-epileptic treatments to reduce the frequency of seizures.
+Fintepla (fenfluramine) is an add-on treatment for Dravet syndrome, also known as severe myoclonic epilepsy of infancy.
+Developed by Zogenix, the oral medication is a low-dose solution of fenfluramine hydrochloride, and taken with other anti-epileptic treatments to reduce the frequency of seizures.

 What is Dravet syndrome?

-Dravet syndrome is a rare form of epilepsy and usually caused by mutations in the SCN1A gene.
+Dravet syndrome is a rare form of epilepsy usually caused by mutations in the SCN1A gene.
 This gene plays a key role in the healthy functioning of nerve cells in the brain.
 It contains the instructions necessary for the production of sodium channels in nerve cell membranes.
 These sodium channels are essential for the transmission of electrical signals between nerve cells.

-In some patients with Dravet syndrome, the SCN1A gene is normal.
+In some Dravet patients, the SCN1A gene is normal.
 Scientists suspect mutations in other related genes cause the disease in these cases.

-Many of the medications that doctors use to treat other forms of epilepsy are ineffective in controlling seizures in Dravet syndrome.
-Some may even exacerbate them.
+Many of the medications that doctors use to treat other forms of epilepsy are ineffective in controlling seizures for many Dravet patients.
+A few may even exacerbate seizures.

 How does Fintepla work?

-Doctors in Belgium have been adding low-dose fenfluramine to other therapies to treat Dravet syndrome patients for two decades as its use reduces the frequency of seizures.
-However, the mechanism by which the medication works is not known.
+Doctors in Belgium have been adding low-dose fenfluramine to other therapies to treat Dravet syndrome patients for two decades, as its use reduces the frequency of seizures.
+The mechanism by which the medication works, however, is not clear.

-Initially, researchers thought that fenfluramine reduced seizures by affecting serotonin signaling in the brain.
-However, recent research suggests it may act on sigma receptors — a type of cell membrane receptor common in nerve cells.
+Researchers initially thought that fenfluramine reduced seizures by affecting serotonin signaling in the brain.
+More recent research suggests it acts on sigma receptors, a type of cell membrane receptor common in nerve cells.

 Fintepla in clinical trials